JJ/hoborg/text/text.md

 considered,  it sounded like a car coming at you if you didn't see it coming.
 A honking, screeching, clanking little car.

+And now, for all of you, a honking, screeching, clanking dancing mech.

 The second greatest show on earth arrives in New Orleans
 ----------------------------------------------------------------------------